 The quadrupole is most easily studied for the voxel void definition.
-Here we see, in all cases, the expected smooth shape resulting from RSDs as a consequence of halos inside the void moving towards the small overdensity at the edge, but also halos outside the void moving back towards the void edge.
-For the spherical voids we instead see some sharp features close to the edge of the void.
-The difference between the quadrupole shapes for the two void definitions is discussed in detail in Appendix~\ref{sec:quad_shape}.
+Here, we see, in all cases, the expected smooth shape resulting from RSDs as a consequence of halos inside the void moving towards the small overdensity at the edge, but also halos outside the void moving back towards the void edge.
+For the spherical voids, we instead see a sharp feature proceeding the edge of the void.
+The difference between the quadrupoles of the two void definitions is due to the shapes of the void density profiles and the presence of a velocity dispersion.
+This is further explained through the use of a toy model in Appendix~\ref{sec:quad_shape}.
 Within the error bars, the quadrupole for each simulation is not easily distinguishable.
 The most massive neutrino simulation shows signs of lower peaks due to overall lower velocities for the voxel void definition, but higher resolution simulations should be performed in order to confirm this.

 The hexadecapole is, from the theoretical model, expected to be small \citep{Cai2016}.
 This is the case for all simulations and both void definitions, except for a little dip in the voxel void $\xi_4^s$ around $s\sim 35\,h^{-1}\mathrm{Mpc}$.
-This small signal in the hexadecapole shows why it can still be important to include this multipole when fitting the model to the data to obtain cosmological parameters instead of assuming it to be zero.
+This small signal in the hexadecapole shows why it can still be important to include this multipole when fitting the model to the data to obtain cosmological parameters, instead of assuming it to be zero.